 Last month, we covered Craftsman’s new 52″ tool chest, which is a throwback to the Craftsman tool storage solutions some of us grew up with, but with a modern twist.
-Around the same time, Craftsman announced their new Pro Series Tool Storage line, available for pre-order now and shipping in October.
+Around the same time, Craftsman announced their new Pro Series Tool Storage line.

 Available in 26″, 41″ and 52″ models (tops and bottoms sold separately, but we’re looking at the combo as a whole here), Craftsman’s new tool chests look great in the black and gold motif and incorporate some of the same features that more expensive competitive brands include—like Bluetooth-connected locks that operate via a smartphone app, which we’ll begin with since it’s a big part of Craftsman’s Pro Series push.